okansungur/AI/Diabetes/README.md

-“A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” To find that logic is called “machine learning”.
+“A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” To find that logic is called “machine learning”.\
 **Tom  Mitchell**

-###### Types of Machine learning Algorithms
+##### Types of Machine learning Algorithms
-1- Supervised Learning: Input data(training data) and has a  label .
-Ex: Spam/not-spam  (stock price) 2- Unsupervised Learning: Input data is not labeled and does not have a known result.
-EX: Grouping customers by purchasing behavior
-3- Semi-Supervised Learning: Input data is a mixture of labeled and unlabeled examples.
-EX: a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.
+1- *Supervised Learning*: Input data(training data) and has a  label or result . ex: Spam/not-spam  (stock price) 2- *Unsupervised Learning*: Input data is not labeled and does not have a known result. ex: Grouping students  by marks 3- *Semi-Supervised Learning*: Input data is a mixture of labeled and unlabeled examples. ex: a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.

-4- Reinforcement Learning: a goal-oriented learning based on interaction with environment.
+4- *Reinforcement Learning*: A goal-oriented learning based on interaction with environment.
 Autonomous cars.

 -
 Supervised Machine Learning